yuanbenson/pinot-docs/operators/operating-pinot/consistent-push.md

 }
 ```

-**Step 1**: Execute the job as usual by following https://docs.pinot.apache.org/users/tutorials/batch-data-ingestion-in-practice#executing-the-job
+**Step 2**: Execute the job as usual by following [instruction](https://docs.pinot.apache.org/users/tutorials/batch-data-ingestion-in-practice#executing-the-job) for batch data job execution.

 ### How to trigger Data Rollback

-**Step 0**: Identify the segment lineage entry ID corresponding to the segment swap that would like to be rolled back.
-This could be identified by heading to the Zookeeper browser and inspecting under the path: `<cluster_name>/PROPERTYSTORE/SEGMENT_LINEAGE/<table_name>`.
+**Step 0**: Identify the segment lineage entry ID corresponding to the segment swap that would like to be rolled back by using the `/lineage` REST API to list segment lineage.

-**Step 1**: Head to Swagger REST API to utilize the `revertReplaceSegments` API to rollback data.
+**Step 1**: Use the `revertReplaceSegments` REST API to rollback data.

+**Step 2**: As a sanity check, use the `/lineage` REST API again to ensure that the corresponding lineage entry is in "REVERTED" state.

 ### Cleanup
 Retention manager manages the cleanup of segments as well as segment lineage data.